 - 1.5.1 Virtual Activity relates to any planned contact by the Trust with a patient (or their proxy) for healthcare delivery purposes i.e. clinical consultation, advice, review and treatment planning.
-It may be in the form of a telephone contact, video link, telemedicine or telecommunication, e.g. email. - 1.5.2 The contact is in lieu of a face-to-face contact of a patient/client, i.e. a faceto-face contact would have been necessary if the telephone/video link/etc. had not taken place. - 1.5.3 The call/contact should be prearranged with the patient and /or their proxy.
+It may be in the form of a telephone contact, video link, telemedicine or telecommunication, e.g. email. - 1.5.2 The contact is in lieu of a face-to-face contact of a patient/client, i.e. a face-to-face contact would have been necessary if the telephone/video link/etc. had not taken place. - 1.5.3 The call/contact should be prearranged with the patient and /or their proxy.
 Patients should not be disadvantaged where a decision is made to assess their clinical need through the use of virtual clinics.
-Not all patient contact is pre-arranged, there has been a number of virtual clinics following validation when contact is made with the patient at the point of validation and a decision/treatment plan agreed.